-With the recent finalization of the MCIT rule on January 12, 2021, we now have a clear path to a national Medicare coverage determination for KidneyIntelX testing in the United States.
+With the recent finalization of the MCIT rule on January 12, 2021, and assuming its implementation takes effect on the Medicare stated schedule of December 15th, 2021, we now have a clear path to a national Medicare coverage determination for KidneyIntelX testing in the United States.
 In summary, MCIT provides for an opt-in national Medicare coverage determination for medical devices and diagnostics approved or cleared out of the FDA Breakthrough Device designation program.
 KidneyIntelX was granted breakthrough device designation in May 2019 and is currently under review by the agency as part of this process.